marimo-team/marimo-snippets/src/index.md

 </marimo-iframe>
 </div>

+### Merging code blocks

-Multiple code blocks will be replaced with an entire notebook:
+Multiple code blocks can be merged together to form a single notebook:

 ````md
 <div>